aekendig/docker-rstudio-tutorial/tutorial-instructions.md

 We'll test the Docker installation and run a container created by [Rocker](https://www.rocker-project.org/).
 To interact with Docker, copy and paste the following into your Terminal/Command Prompt.
 Windows users [cannot use PowerShell ISE](https://docs.docker.com/docker-for-windows/) and may need to work in Command Prompt, Bash, or PowerShell.

+* Start Docker Desktop if it isn't already running by double clicking on the icon
-* Test the Docker installation
+* Test the Docker installation:
     - You should get a message starting with "Hello from Docker!"
 ```
 docker run hello-world
 ```
-* Save three variables: a new username to login to RStudio, a new password to login to RStudio, and your Docker Hub username (that you created while installing Docker).
-Alternative code for Windows is provided second.
+* Save three variables: a new username to login to RStudio, a new password to login to RStudio, and your Docker Hub username (that you created while installing Docker)
-    - Replace the text between the symbols (< >) with your text and remove the symbols.
+    - Replace the text between the symbols (< >) with your text and remove the symbols
+* Code for Mac/bash/Powershell(?):
 ```
 rstudio_username=<enter-your-new-RStudio-username>
 ```